rymo1354/vasp_workflow/README.md

 within your `.bash_profile` or `.bashrc`.
 Full path can be found by navigating to the `vasp workflow` directory and using the `pwd` command.

+4. Navigate to the [configuration](https://github.com/rymo1354/vasp_workflow/tree/master/configuration) folder.
+In `config.py`, set the `MP_api_key` variable to your
+Material's Project API key.

 ### Generating a .yml runfile